Joint liability groups: Features

+Promoting JLGs

-JLGs can be promoted by Business Facilitators/Correspondents, NGOs, Farmers Clubs, Farmers Federations, Panchayati Raj Institutions, Agricultural University, Bank Branches, PACS, Cooperative Societies, Individuals, mFIs and Many Others.
+JLGs can be promoted by business facilitators/correspondents, NGOs, farmers' clubs, farmers' federations, panchayati raj institutions, agricultural universities, bank branches, PACS, cooperative societies, individuals, mFIs and many others.

 SHG vs JLG

 SHG is primarily a saving oriented group in which borrowing power is determined based on its saving.
 However, JLG is a credit oriented group which is primarily formed to avail loan from banks or formal credit institutions.

 Models

 A bank can finance a JLG in two ways, either financing to a group directly or to an individual in the group.
 In both cases, all members of a JLG are responsible for repaying the loan amount.

 Documents required by banks for JLG

-JLG should be first promoted by any individuals or institutions (JLGs Promoting Institutions).
-Thereafter, banks require KYC, Loan Application, Inter Se Agreement and DPN.
+JLG should be first promoted by any individuals or institutions (JLGs promoting institutions).
+Thereafter, banks require KYC, loan application, inter-Se agreement and DPN.

-National Bank for Agriculture and Rural Development (NABARD) - JLGs Scheme
+National Bank for Agriculture and Rural Development (NABARD) - JLGs scheme

 NABARD supports the formation of JLG in project mode for availing micro credit from banks through all its offices across India.
 The scheme is implemented through good NGO, Farmers Clubs etc. NABARD has published one booklet on success stories of JLGs which is available on its website.